 Born in 1979 in Kharkiv, Ukraine (then USSR), Sasha grew up in a family shaped by language and literature.
-His father, Alexander Piltsin, is a linguist and language professor specializing in grammar, and his mother, Tatiana Piltsin, is a librarian.
-Raised between Ukraine and St. Petersburg, Russia, Sasha spent his formative years immersed in multiple cultures, dialects, and intellectual traditions — an environment that fostered an early sensitivity to language as both structure and living expression.
+Both of his parents were professionally involved in language and literature—his father a linguist and professor of grammar, and his mother a Russian literature critic.
+Raised between Ukraine and St. Petersburg, Russia, Sasha spent his formative years immersed in multiple cultures and dialects — an environment that fostered an early sensitivity to language as both structure and living expression.

 His childhood was marked by frequent relocation and cultural transition.
 At the age of ten, Sasha moved with his family to Saigon, Vietnam, where his father taught advanced Russian grammar at the university level.
 The experience of living in Southeast Asia at a young age broadened his worldview and deepened his sensitivity to cultural nuance.
 He later spent time in Germany as an exchange student, further shaping his adaptability and independence.